 Where to Buy the RX1 Scout

 It’s a bit difficult to find the RX1 Scout in retail stores, so the best option is to purchases online.
-When you are able to find it, the prices are usually at retail pricing (close to $700).
+When you are able to find it, the prices are usually at retail pricing.
 The best price that I have found is at this listing here.
 See below for the latest updated pricing.